Accepting PhD Students

 Biography

-Keith Hill is the inaugural Director of the Rehabilitation, Ageing and Independent Living (RAIL) Research Centre at Monash University (commenced July 2019).
+Keith Hill was the inaugural Director of the Rehabilitation, Ageing and Independent Living (RAIL) Research Centre at Monash University (from July 2019 - Feb 2024), and is now the Ageing Stream Lead for the RAIL Research Centre.
 Prior to this he was Head of the School of Physiotherapy and Exercise Science at Curtin Universityfor 6.5 years, and Deputy Pro Vice Chancellor of the Faculty of Health Sciences at Curtin for 1 year.
-He is a physiotherapist and senior researcher, with particular expertise in falls prevention, exercise for older people, ageing and rehabilitation.
+He is a physiotherapist and senior researcher, with particular expertise in falls prevention, exercise for older people, ageing well and rehabilitation.

-Across his research career, Keith has been a Chief Investigator on 117 research grants totalling $36.9million (17 grants totalling $17.4million in past 5 years), has 350 peer reviewed publications (132 in past 5 years), and has supervised 24 PhD students to completion.
-He currently supervises 9 PhD students (5 international).
+Across his research career, Keith has been a Chief Investigator on 131 research grants totalling $48.5million (32 grants totalling $24.5million in past 5 years), has 400 peer reviewed publications (121 in past 5 years), and has supervised 29 PhD students to completion.
+He currently supervises 7 PhD students (3 international).

-• Falls risk among peoiple with intellectual disability living in Specialist Disability Accomodation (Funder: Scope Australia)
+• Falls risk among people with intellectual disability living in Specialist Disability Accommodation (Funder: Scope Australia)

 • Who carers for the carer: Co-design of a novel service to support the health and wellbeing of older carers of older people (Funder: National Centre for Healthy Ageing)